 Built in 1886, the Cresent Hotel opened as an upscale retreat for the rich and famous.
 Because Eureka Springs was said to have healing springs- hence the name, the hotel was strategically placed in the middle of them all.
 In 1908 the hotel closed in the winter and the Cresent Women’s College operated out of the building until 1938.
 The hotel then set vacant for thirteen years before Norman Baker arrived in Eureka.

-Baker bought the Cresent and turned the hotel into a top-notch Cancer hospital- there was just one, tiny problem.
-Norman Baker only had an 8th-grade education and was not a certified medical doctor.
+Baker bought the Cresent and turned the hotel into a top-notch Cancer hospital- there was just one problem.
+Norman Baker only had an 8th-grade education and was consequently, not a certified medical doctor.
 However, for years he had been operating a national radio show called Know the Naked Truth (KTNT) which challenged the American Medical Association on their treatments for cancer.
 In turn, Baker developed his own cancer serum which he then sold as his self-proclaimed cure for the devastating disease.
-Apparently, he decided to try his hand at curing cancer in the direct sense and ran the hospital until 1940 after which he was arrested for mail fraud and sentenced to one day in the county jail for selling his cancer serum through the mail.
+Apparently, he decided to try his hand at curing cancer in the direct sense and ran the hospital until 1940 after which he was arrested for mail fraud and sentenced to four years in Leavenworth prison for selling his cancer serum through the mail.

-Today, the hotel is fully restored and is one of the top places to stay in Eureka.
-Many of the rooms are booked for six months in advance, especially the rooms said to be most haunted.
+Today, the hotel is fully restored and is one of the top resort hotels in the area.
+Many of the rooms are booked out six months in advance, especially the rooms said to be most haunted.

 Taking the ghost tour there is a must when visiting.
 Not only will you get to hear more about the history of the building but you will tour the morgue and even have a chance to stand in the freezer with the lights out- if you so desire.
-Buy Ghost Tour Tickets Now.
+Aside from Baker’s cancer hospital, the Cresent has many more ghosts and much more history than the two years Baker occupied the hotel.
+An Irish stone mason, tragic suicide, an elderly woman who’s lost her room key, and a cat are just some of the others guests who never checked out (sorry, I had to) Buy Ghost Tour Tickets Now.

 BE SURE TO CHECK OUT THE CRESCENT HOTEL FACEBOOK PAGE- They regularly post pictures from the Baker hospital era and exclusive deals on lodging.
 The hotel also has an amazing pizza Skybar on the fourth floor and boast an award-winning spa in the basement.
 Be sure to stop by for a good slice of pizza or a few wings and a facial- that may be as close to heaven as you will get without dying- just saying.

 Besides visiting the Crescent Hotel, there are many other interesting aspects of the Victorian town.
 If you are looking for other interesting hotels head to the Basin Park and take their ghost tour.
 Guests get to hang out in the hotels 1920s speakeasy, taste Eureka bootleg liquor and hear stories of the hotel’s history (including the history of the slot machine and liquor raids).
 Although the tour is a ghost tour, it seemed to be more of an informational/history tour.
-In the end, guests do get to investigate in the Barefoot Ballroom and see if they can find any guests who just never checked out.
-The most famous of which is John Chisholm, a lumber baron who frequented the Perry House which was the original hotel built on the property.
+In the end, guests do get to investigate in the Barefoot Ballroom for paranormal activity.
+The most famous spirit said to haunt the Basin is John Chisholm, a lumber baron who frequented the Perry House which was the original hotel built on the property.
 It is defiantly a memorable tour although, a little less grousing than the Crescent’s ghost tour.
+Buy Basin ghost tour tickets, here.

 There are also tunnels that run under the entire city.
-As the city is built on the side of an Ozark mountain, the roads were gradually moved up due to flooding.
-Mud street, which got its name for obvious reasons, is the original 1880 street and Mud Street Cafe, which is now located below the street level, was once on the street level.
-This causes some windows in hotels and shops such as the Grand Central Hotel to look out onto brick walls and skylights installed in the tunnels are now embedded in the sidewalks.
+As the city is built on the side of an Ozark mountain, the roads were gradually moved up due to flooding, mudslides, and three devastating fires.
+Mud street, which got its name for obvious reasons, is the original 1880 street and Mud Street Cafe, which is now located below the street level, was once on street level.
+This causes some windows in hotels and shops such as the Grand Central Hotel to look out onto brick walls.
+Skylights installed in the tunnels are now embedded in the sidewalks.
 Moral of the story- pay attention when you are strolling about.
-Some of those tunnels led to a brothel in which the mayor frequented on his lunch break through the trap door in his office, which is still there to this day.
+The tunnels led to a plethora of illegal activities such as bootlegging and brothels, which the mayor frequented on his lunch break through the trap door in his office.
+It is also known that Al Capone frequented Eureka and used the tunnels to move about.
+On our last ghost tour of the town, we were told he made such good friends with everyone in town that he basically had the run of it when he visited- I guess Tommy guns are pretty intimidating, who knew?
+Take the night walking tour, here.
 To get the full experience of Eureka’s underground history, take the Underground Eureka tour.

 One of my favorite sites in Eurkea is the Civil War hospital cave located smack dab in the middle of town.
 Walk up the steep staircase directly across from the historical marker- behind the funnel cake stand which has the best red velvet funnel cakes with cream cheese icing; to die for- and at the top of the stairs to your left will be the cave.
 You are not able to step off of the walkway or enter the cave as it is private property, however, you can clearly see it from the platform.